- When is the ending date of the 80% EDG grant support level?

 - Is it true that EDG grant support has been raised to 90%?

 Yes.
 On 26th March 2020, Deputy Prime Minister and Finance Minister Heng Swee Keat announced a Supplementary Budget 2020 to fight COVID-19 and the impending recession.
-It was announced that EDG grant support will be raised to 90% until December 2020.
+It was announced that EDG grant support will be raised to 90%.
 But 90% is on a case-by-case basis and usually meant for companies adversely affected eg. tourism industry.
 For other companies, the grant support level is raised from previous 70% to 80%.
+This new support level will end 30 September 2021.
+After which, the support level will revert back to 70%.

 - Has CDG ended?